Bee Gees: 1987–1999: Comeback, return to popularity and Andy's death

 In 1993, the group returned to the Polydor label and released the album Size Isn't Everything, which contained the UK top five hit "For Whom the Bell Tolls".
 Success still eluded them in the US, however, as the first single released, "Paying the Price of Love", only managed to reach No. 74 on the Billboard Hot 100, while the parent album stalled at No. 153.

 In 1997, they released the album Still Waters, which has reached No. 2 in the UK (their highest album chart position there since 1979) and No. 11 in the US.
 The album's first single, "Alone", gave them another UK Top 5 hit and a top 30 hit in the US.
 Still Waters was the band's most successful US release of their post-RSO era.

 At the 1997 BRIT Awards held in Earls Court, London on 24 February, the Bee Gees received the award for Outstanding Contribution to Music.
 On 14 November 1997, the Bee Gees performed a live concert in Las Vegas called One Night Only.
-The show included a performance of "Our Love (Don't Throw It All Away)" synchronised with a vocal by their deceased brother Andy and a cameo appearance by Celine Dion singing "Immortality".
+The show included a performance of "Our Love (Don't Throw It All Away)" synchronised with a vocal by their deceased brother Andy and a guest appearance by Celine Dion singing "Immortality".
 The "One Night Only" name grew out of the band's declaration that, due to Barry's health issues, the Las Vegas show was to be the final live performance of their career.
 After the immensely positive audience response to the Vegas concert, Barry decided to continue despite the pain, and the concert expanded into their last full-blown world tour of "One Night Only" concerts.
 The tour included playing to 56,000 people at London's Wembley Stadium on 5 September 1998 and concluded in the newly built Olympic Stadium in Sydney, Australia on 27 March 1999 to 72,000 people.
+During the One Night Only tour, the Bee Gees also finally gave live performances of Grease; though Barry previously wrote the song for the 1978 film of the same name, it was performed mainly by Frankie Valli.

 In 1998, the group's soundtrack for Saturday Night Fever was incorporated into a stage production produced first in the West End and then on Broadway.
 They wrote three new songs for the adaptation.
 Also in 1998, the brothers released "Ellan Vannin" for Manx charities, recorded the previous year.
 Known as the unofficial national anthem of the Isle of Man, the brothers performed the song during their world tour to reflect their pride in the place of their birth.

 The Bee Gees closed the century with what turned out to be their last full-sized concert, known as BG2K, on 31 December 1999.